-£price - pay what you feel you can*
+£price - pay what you feel*

 The Covid-19 pandemic has been a difficult and quite lonely time for many of us.
 We've missed spending time with our loved ones and neighbours, and some of us have got quite used to keeping our distance and avoiding contact with one another.
 So how can we build our confidence and enjoy getting together again and have fun?